 How does one date the coming into existence of anything?
 In the case of the solar system, there are two approaches.
 One rests on the observation that stars, like animals, go through a cycle of birth, youth, middle age, old age and death.
-Thus, if we could quantify how long a Sun-sized star takes to go through such a cycle and determine what stage the Sun is at now, we could estimate the solar system’s age.
-That would require determining the proportion of hydrogen to helium and then calculating how long it would take for nuclear fusion to convert one into the other.
-Not surprisingly, the proportion cannot be reliably quantified, because most of the helium lies in the core and estimates based on spectroscopy are only as good as models describing how the interior convects.
+If we could quantify how long a Sun-sized star takes to go through the cycle and determine what stage the Sun is at now, we could estimate the solar system’s age.
+This would require determining the proportion of hydrogen to helium and then calculating how long it would take for nuclear fusion to convert one into the other.
+However, the proportion cannot be quantified reliably, because most of the helium lies in the core and estimates based on spectroscopy are only as good as models describing how the interior convects.

 The age of the sun, since the onset of core hydrogen burning, is estimated at (4.52 ± 0.04) x 109 years .